kingledion/tokio-webserver/README.md

 ### Build and run the rust executable

 Note that this package will not compile with rustc version 1.54 due to a [reported linker issue](https://github.com/rust-lang/rust/issues/88246).
 Install version 1.53 with `rustup toolchain install 1.53`.
 You can then use v1.53 for this package only with `rustup override set 1.53`.
-See the current version in use for a given directory, use `rustup show` (or you can simply do `rustc --version`)
+See the current version in use for a given directory, use `rustup show` (or you can simply do `rustc --version`).

+I never got around to injecting the settings through environmental variables, so you must manually set the COUCHDB_USER and COUCHDB_PASSWORD via `./config/Local.toml`.
+Don't commit your passwords!

 Buid and run locally with `cargo run`.

-There exists a docker image, but I never finished implementing settings loaded from injected environmental variables, so the docker image does not work.
+There exists a docker image, but since I never finished implementing settings loaded from environmental variables the docker image does not work.
 The docker image is intended to be used with K3S pushing the contents of the `./config/Local.tomal` into the deployment yaml file.

 ## How to use